mate-academy/jv-web-intro/README.md

 # Web intro

-!Note: let's install Tomcat 9.0.50.
-If you decide to install version 10 and above, you should use [a different dependency for servlets](https://mvnrepository.com/artifact/jakarta.servlet/jakarta.servlet-api/5.0.0) as well.
+!IMPORTANT: for this and further tasks, let's install Tomcat 9.0.50.

 - display `Hello World` in your browser
 - configure `web.xml`